 High flux neutron generators form the backbone of our four-phase mission.
 Our powerful accelerator-based fusion neutron generators are essential to our use of innovative, sustainable fusion technology to solve today’s problems, providing a powerful alternative neutron source for a wide range of research and development techniques which require high neutron fluxes.

 Historically, non-power-generating nuclear reactors have been the primary high-flux neutron source for these purposes.
-However, the number of research reactors in operation has been steadily declining over the years, as they are being shut down due to old age or regulatory reasons with no new facilities under construction to replace them.
+However, the number of research reactors in operation has been steadily declining over the years, as they are being shut down due to old age or regulatory reasons with no new nuclear reactors under construction to replace them.
 Our high-yield, high-flux neutron generators have been designed as an efficient, sustainable alternative neutron source for advanced industrial inspection and medical isotope production.

 What Is a High Flux Neutron Generator?